 A bank robbery.
 A hostage situation in an apartment during a viewing session?
-What REALLY happened?
+Two police officers try to work out what REALLY happened?
+Who is is the robber?
 What would you do if you were a hostage?— Pat Fowler

 September 2020 Indie Next List